sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 As you can see, the sessions allowed for more varied, open and casual conversation.
 If you head to PyCon 2019, definitely attend at least a few of them!

-> Open Session Recommendation: Don't hog the limelight.
+> Open Space Recommendation: Don't hog the limelight.
 Allow and encourage others to speak up and give their opinions, share their stories and add to the collective knowledge of the room.

 <br>
 ##Conversation and Networking